bloominstituteoftechnology/DOM-II/README.md

 * [ ] Add your project manager as a reviewer on the pull-request
 * [ ] Your project manager will count the project as complete by merging the branch back into master.

-## Task 1: Set Up LESS Preprocessor
+## Task 1: Set Up LdESS Preprocessor

 * [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.